nhsb00/catch-a-charmander/README.md

         - if user did not hit the target, user will see number of attempts (maybe include maximum attemps).

 ## Wireframes && File Structure
    - This app will have a single screen with a game board, title, rules, and will include links to Github.
-Player can move the tank using left and right arrow buttons and control shooting by pressing `space bar`.
-I hope there will be a music on/off button to enjoy game better.
+Player can move the tank using left and right arrow buttons.
+Player also can control angle with the up and down arrow keys.
+Power is based on how long player hold space bar.
+Power guage will stop when it hits maximum gauge.
+It will fire when you release the `space bar`.
+Power gauge show up above tank.
+There will be a music on/off button to enjoy game better.

      ![alt text](https://github.com/nhsb00/Artillery/blob/master/dist/images/wire.png)